+6.7.4.14.4 The 5 and 2.5 year periodic inspection and test shall include an external examination of the portable tank and its fittings with due regard to the refrigerated liquefied gases transported, a leakproofness test, a test of the satisfactory operation of all service equipment and a vacuum reading, when applicable.
+In the case of non-vacuum insulated tanks, the jacket and insulation shall be removed during a 2.5 year and a 5 year periodic inspection and tests but only to the extent necessary for a reliable appraisal.

+6.7.4.14.5 Deleted.

-- 6.7.4.14.4 The 5 and 2.5 year periodic inspection and test shall include an external examination of the portable tank and its fittings with due regard to the refrigerated liquefied gases carried, a leakproofness test, a check of the satisfactory operation of all service equipment and a vacuum reading, when applicable.
-In the case of non-vacuum insulated tanks, the jacket and insulation shall be removed during a 2.5 year and a 5 year periodic inspection but only to the extent necessary for a reliable appraisal. - 6.7.4.14.5 In addition, at the 5 year periodic inspection and test of non-vacuum insulated tanks the jacket and insulation shall be removed, but only to the extent necessary for a reliable appraisal. - 6.7.4.14.6 A portable tank may not be filled and offered for carriage after the date of expiry of the last 5 year or 2.5 year periodic inspection and test as required by 6.7.4.14.2.
-However a portable tank filled prior to the date of expiry of the last periodic inspection and test may be carried for a period not to exceed three months beyond the date of expiry of the last periodic test or inspection.
-In addition, a portable tank may be carried after the date of expiry of the last periodic test and inspection: - (a) After emptying but before cleaning, for purposes of performing the next required test or inspection prior to refilling; and - (b) Unless otherwise approved by the competent authority, for a period not to exceed six months beyond the date of expiry of the last periodic test or inspection, in order to allow the return of dangerous goods for proper disposal or recycling.
-Reference to this exemption shall be mentioned in the transport document. - 6.7.4.14.7 The exceptional inspection and test is necessary when the portable tank shows evidence of damaged or corroded areas, leakage, or any other conditions that indicate a deficiency that could affect the integrity of the portable tank.
+6.7.4.14.6 A portable tank may not be filled and offered for transport after the date of expiry of the last 5 year or 2.5 year periodic inspection and test as required by 6.7.4.14.2.
+However a portable tank filled prior to the date of expiry of the last periodic inspection and test may be transported for a period not to exceed three months beyond the date of expiry of the last periodic test or inspection.
+In addition, a portable tank may be transported after the date of expiry of the last periodic test and inspection:

+- (a) After emptying but before cleaning, for purposes of performing the next required test or inspection prior to refilling; and - (b) Unless otherwise approved by the competent authority, for a period not to exceed six months beyond the date of expiry of the last periodic test or inspection, in order to allow the return of dangerous goods for proper disposal or recycling.
+Reference to this exemption shall be mentioned in the transport document.

+6.7.4.14.7 The exceptional inspection and test is necessary when the portable tank shows evidence of damaged or corroded areas, leakage, or any other conditions that indicate a deficiency that could affect the integrity of the portable tank.
 The extent of the exceptional inspection and test shall depend on the amount of damage or deterioration of the portable tank.
-It shall include at least the 2.5 year inspection and test according to 6.7.4.14.4. - 6.7.4.14.8 The internal examination during the initial inspection and test shall ensure that the shell is inspected for pitting, corrosion, or abrasions, dents, distortions, defects in welds or any other conditions, that might render the portable tank unsafe for carriage. - 6.7.4.14.9 The external examination shall ensure that: - (a) The external piping, valves, pressurizing/cooling systems when applicable and gaskets are inspected for corroded areas, defects, or any other conditions, including leakage, that might render the portable tank unsafe for filling, discharge or carriage; - (b) There is no leakage at any manhole covers or gaskets; - (c) Missing or loose bolts or nuts on any flanged connection or blank flange are replaced or tightened; - (d) All emergency devices and valves are free from corrosion, distortion and any damage or defect that could prevent their normal operation.
-Remote closure devices and selfclosing stop-valves shall be operated to demonstrate proper operation; - (e) Required markings on the portable tank are legible and in accordance with the applicable requirements; and - (f) The framework, the supports and the arrangements for lifting the portable tank are in satisfactory condition.
+It shall include at least the 2.5 year inspection and test according to 6.7.4.14.4.

+6.7.4.14.8 The internal examination during the initial inspection and test shall ensure that the shell is inspected for pitting, corrosion, or abrasions, dents, distortions, defects in welds or any other conditions, that might render the portable tank unsafe for transport.

+6.7.4.14.9 The external examination shall ensure that:

+- (a) The external piping, valves, pressurizing/cooling systems when applicable and gaskets are inspected for corroded areas, defects, or any other conditions, including leakage, that might render the portable tank unsafe for filling, discharge or transport; - (b) There is no leakage at any manhole covers or gaskets; - (c) Missing or loose bolts or nuts on any flanged connection or blank flange are replaced or tightened; - (d) All emergency devices and valves are free from corrosion, distortion and any damage or defect that could prevent their normal operation.
+Remote closure devices and self-closing stop-valves shall be operated to demonstrate proper operation; - (e) Required markings on the portable tank are legible and in accordance with the applicable requirements; and - (f) The framework, the supports and the arrangements for lifting the portable tank are in satisfactory condition.